 - Malifaux being Malifaux, this pops up several times.
 The main contenders are from the Neverborn: Candy is the Woe of Innocence Lost, who takes the form of a small girl with pigtails and a basket of (poisoned) sweets; Baby Kade is a wild eyed baby with a knife and a penchant for killer teddies.
 There are also more sympathetic examples, The Stolen are Lost Boys-style pre-teen boys lured into The Breach and used ruthlessly as meat shields or sources of power.

-- At the Universal Studios' Halloween Horror Nights event, one of their mascot characters Cindy is the most famous example.
+- At the Universal's Halloween Horror Nights event, one of their mascot characters, Cindy Caine, is the most famous example.
 Creepy children doing creepy things is a recurring haunted house and scarezone theme.
 However, due to the events' mature focus and casting requirements, the children are often portrayed by small/younger looking adults and usually wear masks or makeup.

 - Ilya from Fate/stay night.
 Even when she's calling the hero 'Oniichan'.
 Especially when she's calling the hero 'Oniichan'.